lukasm27/qmcas-website/README.md

 HTML: For the structure and content of the website.
 CSS: For styling, layout, and responsive design to ensure the site works well on all devices.
 JavaScript: To optimise the website for mobile viewing.
+Netlify: To host the website for authentication for the members area.

 **Status**
 Current Status: In Development